-To be the “must experience” museum that uses past, present and future Kiwi technology and ingenuity to educate and inspire the innovators of tomorrow.
+To use the past, present and future technology and ingenuity of Aotearoa to educate and inspire the innovators of tomorrow.

 Kia whakatōmuri te haere whakamua.